 It’s not 1998.
 No matter what kind of business you’re in, the technology and tools you use are no longer a back-room concern.
 They’re core to your survival.
 Looping in IT only as a final check on your business processes and purchases is no longer acceptable practice.
 It’s imperative that silos be removed, and IT becomes integrated and aligned with your business teams.
 Perhaps more importantly, your business teams need to be integrated and aligned with IT.

 This was a lesson I learned repeatedly in a previous life, embedded into the procurement team of a regional property and casualty insurance carrier.
-Three themes are top of mind for me:
+It starts with these themes:

 Achieving alignment between business units and IT comes down to three things: